Startup Uses Drone for Cleaning Water, Collecting Data

 96 high hazard dams

-$823 per motorist per year in costs from driving on roads in need of repair
+50% of roads are in poor condition.
+Each motorist pays $845 per year in costs due to driving on roads in need of repair